 How the market meaning differs

-An inverted curve usually points to a different balance.
+An inverted curve usually signals a different balance.
 Near-term yields stand above longer-term yields, which often means current policy settings, financing conditions, or short-horizon expectations are tighter than what is priced further ahead.
-That interpretation comes from the reversed ordering across maturities rather than from any single bond yield in isolation.
+That interpretation comes from the reversed maturity ordering rather than from any single yield in isolation.

-This is why two curves can contain some similar headline yields and still communicate different information.
-The same 2-year yield can sit inside a normal structure or an inverted one.
-What changes the interpretation is the relationship between that yield and the rest of the curve, especially the long end.
+This is why two curves can contain similar headline yields and still communicate different information.
+What changes the reading is the relationship between maturities, especially the direction of the spread being watched.

 Normal and inverted are states, not slope transitions